 - Decorate these Gnomes Cookies with a buttercream or cotton candy beard.

 - Pink Peppermint Cookies have a candy cane crunch!

 - These Chocolate Chip Cookies are a family favorite.

 - Hot Chocolate Cookie Cups have mini marshmallows on top!

 - Add the granulated sugar and beat until light in color and fluffier in texture, about 2-3 minutes.

-- Cover and chill in the refrigerator for at least one hour.
+- Cover and chill in the refrigerator for at least one hour or overnight.